-According to our experience and investigation, we set: the ratio $\alpha=2$ for the Speeding-up strategy; the universality parameter $K=1$ for sample-specific attacks and $K=10$ (resp. $K=5$) for universal attacks with the strong (resp. weak) adversary; the number of RIRs $M=5$; the number of iterations $N=500$ (resp. $N=10,000$) for sample-specific attacks (resp. universal attacks); the learning rate $\beta=1e-3$; and the perturbation budget $\epsilon=1$ (resp. $\epsilon=0.02$) for the strong adversary when launching the sample-specific attacks (resp. universal attacks).
+Based on our experience and investigation, we set: ratio $\alpha=2$ for Speeding-up strategy; universality parameter $K=1$ for sample-specific attacks and $K=10$ (resp. $K=5$) for universal attacks with strong (resp. weak) adversary; number of RIRs $M=5$; iterations $N=500$ (resp. $N=10,000$) for sample-specific (resp. universal) attacks; learning rate $\beta=1e-3$; and perturbation budget $\epsilon=1$ (resp. $\epsilon=0.02$) for the strong adversary in sample-specific (resp. universal) attacks.
 Note that $\epsilon$ is not involved for the weak adversary.
-We set the time delay upper bound $\tau_u=100$ milliseconds for generation and $\tau=0$ for evaluation, as we found that the results of different $\tau$ are very similar (cf. \Cref{sec:delay_impact}).
-We conduct experiments on a machine with Intel(R) Xeon(R) Gold 6348 CPU and one A800 GPU.
+We set time delay upper bound $\tau_u=100$ milliseconds for generation and $\tau=0$ for evaluation, as results across different $\tau$ are very similar (cf. \golfer{\Cref{sec:sample_specific_attack}}).
+Experiments are conducted on a machine with Intel(R) Xeon(R) Gold 6348 CPU and one A800 GPU.
 Case studies are given in \golfer{Supplemental Material} \Cref{sec:case_study}. \golfer{Optimization took an average of 154 seconds.
 Given the short runtime and that \attackname crafts jailbreak audio offline while exhibiting universality, requiring minimal real-time performance with high runtime tolerance, we consider \attackname computationally efficient.}